 Our success is an open secret.
 We work hard to focus on fresh content that’s useful for delegates and we take feedback seriously.

-Do you attend any conferences except the ones organised by yourself?
+Do you attend any conferences except the ones organized by yourself?
 And why?

 Can you formulate the main reason for attending SOSU London 2018 in one sentence?